appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 ```

 :::caution
-If the keys are already exist in the `global.yaml`, you should just update or add the missing keys.
+If the keys already exist in the `global.yaml`, you should just update or add the missing keys.

-For example you must have `keycloak` key in the global.yaml already.
-You must just add the `keycloak.external.subdomain` section.
+For example, if you already have the `keycloak` key in global.yaml, you must just add the `keycloak.external.subdomain` section there.

-There should also be the `storeWeb` key in the global.yaml.
 :::

 - Edit the `mainDomain` of your project in the `global.yaml` file.